metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 1. "Include all work levels" should be selected otherwise this section will not run.
 This is the default.

     "Use cache (if available)" prevents excessive look-ups of the MB database.
 Every look-up of a parent work needs to be performed separately (hopefully the MB database might make this easier some day).
-Network usage constraints by MB means that each look-up tales a minimum of 1 second.
+Network usage constraints by MB means that each look-up takes a minimum of 1 second.
 Once a release has been looked-up, the works are retained in cache, significantly reducing the time required if, say, the options are changed and the data refreshed.
 However, if the user edits the works in the MB database then the cache will need to be turned off temporarily for the refresh to find the new/changed works.

 2. "Tagging style".
 This section determines how the hierarchy of works will be sourced.

     * **Works source**: There are 3 options for determing the principal source of the works metadata
       - "Use only metadata from title text".
 The plugin will attempt to extract the hierarchy of works from the track title by looking for repetitions and patterns.
 If the title does not contain all the work names in the hierarchy then obviously this will limit what can be provided.
       - "Use only metadata from canonical works".
 The hierarchy in the MB database will be used.
 Assuming the work is correctly entered in MB, this should provide all the data.
 However the text may differ from the track titles and will be the same for all recordings.
 It may also be in the language of the composer whereas the titles will be in the language of the release.
       - "Use canonical work metadata enhanced with title text".
 This supplements the canonical data with text from the titles **where it is significantly different**.
 The supplementary data will be in curly brackets.
 This is clearly the most complete metadata style of the three but may lead to long descriptions.
-See image below for an example (using the Muso library manager).
+It is particularly useful for providing translations - see image below for an example (using the Muso library manager).

       ![Respighi](https://github.com/MetaTunes/picard-plugins/blob/master/plugins/classical_extras/Respighi.jpg)

     * **Source of canonical work text**.
 Where either of the second two options above are chosen, there is a further choice to be made:
       - "Full MusicBrainz work hierarchy".
 The names of each level of work are used to populate the relevant tags.
 I.e. if "Má vlast: I. Vyšehrad, JB 1:112/1" (level 0) is part of "Má vlast, JB 1:112" (level 1) then the parent work will be tagged as "Má vlast, JB 1:112", not "Má vlast".
       - "Consistent with lowest level work description (where possible)".
 The names of the level 0 work are used to populate the relevant tags.
 I.e. if "Má vlast: I. Vyšehrad, JB 1:112/1" (level 0) is part of "Má vlast, JB 1:112" (level 1) then the parent work will be tagged as "Má vlast", not "Má vlast, JB 1:112".
 This frequently looks better, but not always, **particularly if the level 0 work name does not contain all the parent work detail**.
 If selected, this choice will only be implemented where the level 0 work name appears to have the parent work names within it.

-**Strategy for setting style:** It is suggested that you start with "extended/enhanced" style and the "Consistent with lowest level work description" as the source (this is the default).
+**Strategy for setting style:** *It is suggested that you start with "extended/enhanced" style and the "Consistent with lowest level work description" as the source (this is the default).
 If this does not give acceptable results, try switching to "Full MusicBrainz work hierarchy".
 If the "enhanced" details in curly brackets (from the track title) give odd results then switch the style to "canonical works" only.
-Any remaining oddities are then probably in the MusicBrainz data, which may require editing.
+Any remaining oddities are then probably in the MusicBrainz data, which may require editing.*

 3. "Tags to create" sets the names of the tags that will be created from the sources described above.
 All these tags will be blanked before filling as specified.
 Tags specified against more than one source will have later sources appended in the sequence specified, separated by separators as specified.

     * **Work tags**:
       - "Tags for Work - for software with 2-level capability".
 Some software (notably Muso) can display a 2-level work hierarchy as well as the work-movement hierarchy.
 This tag can be use to store the 2-level work name (a double colon :: is used to separate the levels within the tag).
       - "Tags for Work - for software with 1-level capability".
-Software which can display a movement and work (but no higher levels) should use any tags specified here.
+Software which can display a movement and work (but no higher levels) could use any tags specified here.
 Note that if there are multiple work levels, the intermediate levels will not be tagged.
 Users wanting all the information should use the tags from the previous option (but it may cause some breaks in the display if levels change) - alternatively the missing work levels can be included in a movement tag (see below).
       - "Tags for top-level (canonical) work".
 This is the top-level work held in MB.
 This can be useful for cataloguing and searching (if the library software is capabale).

     * **Movement/Part tags**: